machdmach/Modal.js/README.md

 - **outerTmpl** *String* - The outer template of the modal.
 It's recommended that this option be common for most modals.
 Modal name and innerTmpl is passed as `<%= name %>` and `<%= inner %>` respectively. *(Uses John Resig's Javascript Templating)*

 - **afterInsert** *Function* - Called after the modal is inserted into the DOM.
 The current modal object is assigned to `this`.
-Within the scope of this function you have access to `this.el`, which is the entire modal element, and `this.dismiss()`, which will call the *beforeDestroy* method and remove the modal.
+Within the scope of this function you have access to `this.el`, which is the entire modal element, and `this.dismiss()`, which will call the *beforeDestroy* function and remove the modal.

 - **beforeDestroy** *Function* - Called before the modal is destroyed.
 The current modal object is assigned to `this`.
-Within the scope of this function you have access to `this.el`, which is the entire modal element.
+Within the scope of this function you have access to `this.el`, which is the entire modal element, and `this.destroy()`, which will remove the modal from the DOM.

-## Miscellaneous Methods
+## Static Methods

 ### Modal.show( name )